Service Dog Requirements: What You Need to Know

 Federal Laws

-First things first, let’s get the legal jargon out of the way.
+Service dogs are not considered pets or companion animals, but durable medical equipment by the federal government.
 The Americans with Disabilities Act (ADA) sets the gold standard for service dog requirements.
 This federal law states that service dogs must be specifically trained to do work or perform tasks for the benefit of an individual with a disability.
-The Air Carrier Access Act (ACAA) also chimes in, outlining the rights of service dog owners when traveling by air.
+The Air Carrier Access Act (ACAA) also chimes in, outlining the rights of disabled persons with service dogs during air travel.

 State Laws

-However, don't overlook state laws.
-These can sometimes offer additional protections but also set restrictions.
-For example, some states require service dogs to wear an identification vest, even though federal law doesn't mandate this.
+Remember to check state laws, as these can sometimes offer additional protections but also set restrictions.
+For example, some states require service animals to wear an identification vest, even though federal law doesn't mandate this.
 It's crucial to research your state's laws to ensure full compliance.

-Service dogs come in all shapes and sizes, trained to assist with a variety of needs.
+Service dogs are trained to assist with a variety of needs, whether the person's disability is a physical or mental impairment.
 Below are some general classifications, but there are at least 10 types of service dogs.

-- Psychiatric Service Dogs: Help individuals with mental health conditions
+• Psychiatric Service Dogs: Help individuals with mental disabilities like post traumatic stress disorder (PTSD)

 Certification and Identification

 Surprisingly, the ADA does not require service dogs to be formally certified.
-However, many organizations, offer certification programs that can make your life easier by providing documentation to prevent people from questioning the legitimacy of your service dog.
+However, many organizations offer service dog certification programs that can make your life easier by providing documentation to prevent people from questioning the legitimacy of your service dog.

 Types of Identification